MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Set-CsTeamsEventsPolicy.md

 ```

 ### -AllowedQuestionTypesInRegistrationForm
-This setting governs which users in a tenant can add which registration form questions to event registration page for attendees to answer when registering for the event.
+This setting governs which users in a tenant can add which registration form questions to an event registration page for attendees to answer when registering for the event.

 Possible values are:
 DefaultOnly, DefaultAndPredefinedOnly, AllQuestions.